gameboy9/DW4RandoHacker/README.md

 - The character gains HP at twice the rate as usual, to give you chance... especially against Necrosaro.
 - To speed things up, the shop is only one piece of gold, and the tunnel is one piece of gold in Chapter 3.
 - To complete Chapter 4 successfully, the Magic Key is found in the first treasure chest of the Aktemto Mine.  (it usually has Mystic Acorns in it)
-- The solo hero can equip everything, again, so you have a chance to win.
-(This change may be reversed in the future, but the hero still will be able to equip Zenethian equipment so you can enter the tower and castle)
+- You have an opportunity for the solo hero to equip everything, but it's not required.
+However, all Zenithian equipment will be equippable by all solo heroes regardless so you can get through the Zenithian Tower and Castle.

 ## To Do/Wishlist
-- Coming soon... when I start randomizing stuff
+- An opportunity to rename the other 7 heroes.
+- Randomize monster patterns.
+Maybe.
+- Figure out the Fairy Water so you can kill metal monsters with it like you can in the Japanese version.

 ## Special Thanks
 - Mcgrew, for his Dragon Warrior 1 Randomizer(https://github.com/mcgrew/dwrandomizer), giving me the inspiration to create this randomizer.
 Twitch:  http://www.twitch.tv/mcgrew